 The doctor also might:

-order an audiology exam to measure how well the child hears at different pitches
+- order an audiology exam to measure how well the child hears at different pitches and volumes

-order a tympanometry to measure the response of the eardrum to slight changes
+- order a tympanometry to measure the response of the eardrum to slight changes in air pressure

 How Is a Perforated Eardrum Treated?

 Most perforated eardrums heal on their own in a few weeks without treatment.
 Over-the-counter pain relievers can help ease pain.

 To help prevent or treat an infection, the doctor may prescribe antibiotics.
 These might be a pill that your child swallows, but sometimes can be ear drops.